MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

 But what if we wished to find employees with higher than average salary?
-Let's compute the average value as a pipeline.
+Let's compute the average value as a query.

     using Statistics: mean
     AvgSalary = mean.(It.department.employee.salary)

-    chicago_data[AvgSalary]
+    chicago[AvgSalary]
     #=>
     │ It      │
     ┼─────────┼
     │ 92314.0 │
     =#

-We could then combine these two pipelines.
+We could then combine these two queries.

-    chicago_data[EmployeesOver(AvgSalary)]
+    chicago[EmployeesOver(AvgSalary)]
     #=>
       │ employee                            │
       │ name       position          salary │